spotboard/domjudge-converter/README.md

 # Spotboard DOMjudge converter

-This converter generates `contest.json` and `runs.json` file for Spotboard using DOMjudge API v3.
+This converter generates `contest.json` and `runs.json` file for Spotboard using DOMjudge API v4.
+It was tested with DOMjudge 7.1.0

 ## Requirements